Viewing in the WebGUI¶

 To search for a state:

-Enter a Filter Expression which is a simple string of text to match exactly in the entry.
-Regular expressions are not supported in this field.
+• Enter a Filter Expression which is a simple string of text to match exactly in the entry.
+This field does not support regular expressions.

 Tip